How I Can Help

 I work mostly from Psychodynamic, Existential, CBT, Acceptance & Commitment Therapy, Meaning-Centered, Somatic, and Gestalt perspectives, and incorporate many creative and experiential techniques that facilitate personal inquiry such as art, writing, focusing, genograms, movement, nature and in-vivo exposure.
 You may be considering counselling because you are struggling with:

 Disordered Eating and other Addictive Behaviour

 Addiction is an attempt to cope.
 We use it because it works.
 It provides a way to escape or avoid a host of painful feelings often associated with a belief system built up from childhood.
 A belief system that tends to be rigid, perfectionistic and highly self-critical.
-Addictive behaviours, whether they be eating disorders (anorexia, bulimia, binge eating), workaholism, substance use, gaming, surfing media, etc. all in their own way serve to numb and distract from the intense feelings of shame, guilt, anger, emptiness and disappointment among others.
-Almost certainly lying underneath it all, there is a chronic sense that one is inadequate, defective or not good enough.
+Addictive behaviours, whether they be eating disorders (anorexia, bulimia, binge eating), workaholism, substance use, gaming, surfing media, etc. all in their own way serve to numb and distract from the intense emotions of shame, guilt, anger, emptiness and disappointment amongst others.
+Almost certainly lying underneath it all, is a chronic belief that one is inadequate or not good enough.